Top 9 Cheap Hotels In Downtown Las Vegas

 If you’re someone who loves to be in the thick of the action, then The D is the place for you.

-Book Room Vegas.com
+Book Room Booking.com

-3. Downtown Grand
+3. Downtown Grand Hotel & Casino

 Downtown Grand

-Address: 206 N 3rd St, Las Vegas, NV 89101
+206 N 3rd St, Las Vegas, NV 89101

 For affordable accommodation in the heart of the city, Downtown Grand should be on your radar.